+The Eyrie is an award-winning magazine that showcases the creative endeavors of TCC students.
 The Eyrie (the nest of a bird of prey) was founded in 1981 by two students, Rachel Hayes and George Burton, who approached the TCC Director of the Division of Fine Arts, Dr. Samuel L. Cunningham, with their dream of publishing a magazine to recognize the creative efforts of students, alumni, faculty, staff, and other college personnel.

 In addition to showcasing the creative endeavors of TCC students, the Eyrie also provides students enrolled with the experience of magazine production.

 Upon completion of this course, students will have utilized the following skills, all of which hold significant job-market value:

 - Project Management

 - Written and verbal communication

 2022 - Two first place awards (Individual Art and Artworks) and one third place award (Best Poem)

 2021 - Two second place (Nonfiction and Individual Artwork) and third place (artworks) awards